-The menu for the week is compiled so that it includes all available products.
+The menu for the week compiled so that it includes all available products.

-As a rule, the diet contributes to weight loss, but it is rather a side effect, and if it can even be useful for an adult in some cases, the child needs weight control and nutritional adjustment.
+As a rule, the diet contributes to weight loss.
+But it is rather a side effect.
+If it can even be useful for an adult in some cases, the child needs weight control and nutritional adjustment.

-It is better to start treatment in the hospital, under the supervision of doctors, not trying to make a diet for yourself as described in various sources.
+It is better to start treatment in the hospital, under the supervision of doctors.
+Don’t try to make a diet for yourself as described in various sources.
 The first week quite difficult for patients, at least a day or even several will have to starve – drink only water.
-This is necessary in order to introduce the organism into a special state and make it begin to produce ketones that serve as an anticonvulsant.
+This is necessary in order to introduce the organism into a special state.
+It begins to produce ketones that serve as an anticonvulsant.

-In-hospital doctors select products suitable for the patient and establish a link between their use and the number and severity of the seizures.
-After selection of the individual menu, the patient is allowed to go home.
+In-hospital doctors select products suitable for the patient.
+They establish a link between their use and the number and severity of the seizures.
+After the selection of the individual menu.
+The patient allowed to go home.
 It is necessary to tune in to long-term dietary restrictions, for one week the disease does not recede.
 Dieting will have to take at least two years, after which it can be canceled after consulting with the attending epileptic doctor.

-A ketogenic diet for epilepsy in children is considered to be a reasonably safe and effective treatment with few side effects.
-Side effects are manifested mainly when the patient does not fully follow the prescribed instructions.
+A ketogenic diet for epilepsy in children considered to be reasonably safe and effective.
+Side effects are manifest mainly when the patient has not fully followed the prescribed instructions.
 For example, there were cases of kidney stones, decreased immune function, lower blood sugar levels in patients on this diet.

-It is important to understand that the ketogenic diet, like most others, cannot be fully beneficial due to the fact that the body cannot get enough of all the nutrients it needs.
-However, under the supervision of specialists, the patient can qualitatively improve his state of health, the main thing is adherence to all prescribed rules, patience and the desire to achieve results.
+It is important to understand that the ketogenic diet, like most others, cannot be fully beneficial.
+Because of the fact that the body cannot get enough of all the nutrients it needs.
+However, under the supervision of specialists, the patient can qualitatively improve his state of health.
+The main thing is adherence to all prescribed rules, patience and the desire to achieve results.

-In order to replenish it, doctors in specific cases advise patients to consume a sufficient amount of products that contain folic acid (raw or minimally processed vegetables and fruits), calcium and magnesium (dairy products), vitamin B12 (in the greatest amount contained in beef liver ), vitamin K (cereals and green leafy vegetables) and vitamin D (fish oil and fish).
-However, these recommendations can be given only taking into account the individual characteristics of the patient’s body, therefore, only the jointly working physician and a qualified nutritionist should appoint a diet.
+In order to replenish it, doctors in specific cases advise patients to consume a sufficient amount of products.
+Products that contain folic acid (raw or minimally processed vegetables and fruits), calcium and magnesium (dairy products), vitamin B12 (in the greatest amount contained in the beef liver ), vitamin K (cereals and green leafy vegetables) and vitamin D (fish oil and fish).
+However, these recommendations have given only taking into account the individual characteristics of the patient’s body.
+Therefore, only the jointly working physician and a qualified nutritionist should appoint a diet.

 As a side effect of a child on such a diet, there may be a delay in physical development.
 In this case, it must be adjusted.

-Both in children and in adults there may be disorders in the gastrointestinal tract, the occurrence of hypoglycemia, dyslipidemia, changes in the cardiovascular system, disturbances in the mineral metabolism.
+Both in children and in adults there may be disorders in the gastrointestinal tract.
+The occurrence of hypoglycemia, dyslipidemia, changes in the cardiovascular system, disturbances in the mineral metabolism.
 As a rule, all these phenomena are temporary, and they disappear when adjusting the diet.
-According to some data, only in 8.5% of cases, the diet has to be canceled due to side effects.
+According to some data, only in 8.5% of cases, the diet has canceled due to side effects.

-In drawing up the diet of a patient with epilepsy, the following factors are taken into account:
+In drawing up the diet of a patient with epilepsy, the following factors have taken into account:

 Age, weight, height, level of physical activity, body mass index and other individual characteristics of the organism.
 The abundance of food now allows you to vary the diet, which makes it easier to follow the diet.